chpc-tech-eval/scc/tutorial4/README.md

 The general structure of the CircleCI `config.yml` and Terraform files can be kept the same.
 Some changes do need to be made so that it works with the Ansible playbook.

-After these changes the file structure will ook something like this:
+After these changes the file structure will look something like this:
 ```
 .circleci/
     └── config.yml